-A honey bee hive contains mostly female worker bees, a few male drones and a single queen (pictured here).
-The role of the queen bee is reproduction—she can lay as many as 1,500 eggs per day in the spring when the hive needs to rapidly increase its numbers.
-Unlike single human mothers, the queen’s every need is provided for by designated worker bees who give her food and even dispose of her waste.
-Honey bees have thrived for over 10 million years, although they are now threatened by colony collapse disorder, thought to be caused by a combination of a parasitic mite that sucks their blood, pesticides, disease and habitat loss.
+A honey bee hive contains mostly female worker bees, a few male drones, and a single queen.
+The role of the queen bee is reproduction.
+She can lay as many as 1,500 eggs per day in the spring when the size of the hive population rapidly increases.
+The queen’s every need is provided for by designated worker bees, which provide her with food and even dispose of her waste.
+Honey bees have thrived on this planet for over 10 million years, but are now threatened by colony collapse disorder, the disappearance of the majority of worker bees in a colony.
+Scientists think it might be caused by a combination of a parasitic mite that sucks the bees’ blood, pesticides use, disease, and habitat loss.

 This queen bee was from a research colony at the University of Illinois at Urbana-Champaign, and she was photographed alive using the "white box" technique.